 Located at 483 Berry St. in Winnipeg, CrossFit 204 is 6,000 square feet of warehouse space dedicated to CrossFit, weightlifting, older-adult fitness, bootcamps and physiotherapy.
 We are minutes away from both Polo Park and the James Armstrong Richardson International Airport.

 Our Mission Statement

-The mission of CrossFit 204 and 204 Strength and Conditioning Ltd. is to build a healthy community by providing the safest, most effective and fastest route to fitness, wellness, health and optimal performance.
+The mission of CrossFit 204 and 204 Strength and Conditioning Ltd. is to build a healthy community by providing the safest, most effective and fastest route to health and fitness.

 We have been a CrossFit affiliate since 2010, and we have been training using CrossFit methods since 2008.
 We employ the CrossFit method of using constantly varied whole-body movements to create challenging workouts that are scaled to allow each participant to work at the correct level of intensity.
 Our instructors always ensure you are moving correctly and safely.
 We have people of all levels of fitness, and we can work with anyone from beginner to advanced.
 Our members range in age from late teens to 70.